TobyX-Corp/phantom-react/docs/tutorial.md

 ## Adding Events and State
 Now let's add an event when the user hovers on the box.
-Also, we'll add an action to the hover event that changes the text displayed in the ViroText component.
+Also, we'll add an action to the hover event that changes the text displayed in the Text component.
 To accomplish this, we'll need to use [state](https://reactnative.dev/docs/state.html).

 ## Adding new State
 First we modify the this.state = {} line in the constructor to add a new state variable.
 (We'll explain what we do with this variable in the next step.)
 Now the line looks like the following: